okfnepal/climatedata/README.md

 >### Report Title: Impact of Climate Change on Himalayan Glaciers and Glacial Lakes.

     Summary: Datasets obtained from this report contains data on glacier area, volume and type of glacier in Dudh Koshi basin with glacier names.
-And the surface area andcomputed volume of Imja glacier lake from the year 1963 to 2008 and observational scoring given to GLOF hazard in Imja Glacier.
+And the surface area and computed volume of Imja glacier lake from the year 1963 to 2008 and observational scoring given to GLOF hazard in Imja Glacier.
     Name of dataset:
         - Activity of Glacial Lakes in Association With Glaciers In The Dudh Koshi Sub-basin(1960-2000) This dataset contains the Lake no/latitude,longitude, type area in 1960s, 2000 and glacial lake distance from glacier.